temirov/prime_numbers/README.md

 - Write tests.
 Try to demonstrate TDD/BDD.

   - _Please, see `spec/prime_multi_spec.rb`.
 Please, run `rspec` to see if tests are passing_

+*NB*

+I have been using the latest stable version of Ruby, which was 2.1.2 at the moment of writing